Robinson Souttar

 Robinson Souttar (23 October 1848 – 4 April 1912) was a British Liberal Party politician.

 He first stood for Parliament at the 1892 general election, when he was an unsuccessful candidate in the Conservative-held Oxford seat.

 He was elected at the 1895 general election as the member of parliament (MP) for Dumfriesshire, defeating the sitting Liberal Unionist MP William Maxwell by a majority of only 13 votes.
 Maxwell regained the seat in 1900, and Souttar did not stand again.

+Souttar was an advocate for peace during the Boer War speaking at a Peace movement meeting at Exeter Hall in March 1900 alongside Lloyd George.